TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Events/Events/Frontend/AfterLinkIsGeneratedEvent.rst

    hook which was not executed at all times, and had a cumbersome API to modify values.

-   It is also recommended to use the PSR-14 Event instead of the global getATagParams hook (:php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['tslib/class.tslib_content.php']['getATagParamsPostProc']`) to add additional attributes (see example below) to links.
+   It is also recommended to use the PSR-14 event instead of the global getATagParams hook (:php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['tslib/class.tslib_content.php']['getATagParamsPostProc']`) to add additional attributes (see example below) to links.